Retirement Retirement Planning

 luengo_ua/Adobe handsome and stylish senior man standing in front of gray background holding money with card

-It can be challenging to figure out asset allocation in retirement.
-Cash accounts are liquid and safe, whereas investments in stocks and bonds are riskier but earn more returns.
+Figuring out asset allocation in retirement can be challenging.
+Cash accounts are liquid and safe, whereas investments in stocks and bonds are riskier but earn higher returns.

-You want to have enough in cash but not too much in cash.
-It can be a tricky balance to strike.
+You want to have enough cash but not too much.
+Striking this balance can be tricky.

-Regardless of the mixture you choose for your investments, consider setting aside enough for emergencies and unexpected expenses to avoid debt.
+Regardless of the investment mix you choose, consider setting aside enough for emergencies and unexpected expenses to avoid debt.

 Investment account fees